How I Started Making Money From The Internet

 How I Set Up My First Money Making Website

-At the time I played a card game called Magic: The Gathering (it’s like poker with dragons and elves thrown in).
+At the time I played a card game called Magic: The Gathering (it’s competitive like poker, but with dragons and elves and goblins, etc).
 I was a competitive Magic card player, which meant that I played in tournaments and was serious about the game.
-Naturally my first website was dedicated to this card game.

 I sold banner advertising to sponsors, mostly card game shops in Australia.
 They paid me about $50 a month to place their banner on my site.
 Some also paid $100 to place an advertisement in the newsletter I sent out to all the members of the card trading forum.

 How I Increased My Online Income So I Never Needed A Job

 As a group we all had to write a paper, combining our words.
 It became apparent that most of the international students struggled to express themselves with written English, especially in an academic context.

 My editing service focused on this group of people, who needed editing and proofreading of their essays, and feedback on how to write better academic English.
 My business was called BetterEdit.com.

 Although the business started slowly, eventually I grew a small loyal customer base.
 To do the editing work I hired contract editors, usually professors or postgraduate students from universities.
 To promote the business I used the internet and placed posters at university campuses.

 After several years of slow steady growth, BetterEdit eventually broke through to $100,000 in sales in one year.
 It was a big milestone for the business, and meant after taking out costs I made a full time income.

 Because BetterEdit services were delivered by contract editors, the work I personally did required only a few hours per day.
 I had created a great lifestyle business.